Dym077/Numbers-game/README.md

 ### Browser Testing

 - The game is tested in Google Chrome, Safari and Microsoft Edge.
 No problems have been reported.
+  I have however noticed a slight text overflow when testing responiveness in Chrome devtools.

 ### Device Testing